 After we’ve read these books, I give the kids a page of 6 leaves.
 We sit on the rug and talk about what we are thankful for.
-If student A said, mom, then I would write that word on my white board and tell the kids whoever is thankful for their mom write that on a leaf.
+If student A said, mom, then I would write that word on my whiteboard and tell the kids whoever is thankful for their mom write that on a leaf.
 We continued to do this until all of our leaves were filled out.
-Oh, we use black crayon so the gratitude pops from the page when the leaves are colored in.
+Oh, we use black crayons so the gratitude pops from the page when the leaves are colored in.

-After this they colored their leaves.
-Color choices are brown, orange and yellow, as many or as few of each color they like.
+After this, they colored their leaves.
+Color choices are brown, orange, and yellow, as many or as few of each color they like.
 Next, each student needs a long piece of construction paper.
 They can color and cut out their tree and leaves and glue them on.

 You can get your free copy of the thankful tree project here.

 I’d love to hear how you incorporate gratitude and thankfulness into your plans for November!